markkyaw/trojan_scheduler/README.md

      - this is basically `gdb` equivalent in python.
 Use this when testing your code as you're developing features/debugging
    - `import sys, pdb; pdb.Pdb(stdout=sys.__stdout__).set_trace()`
      - Use this to debug the test files when test cases are failing
+8. Running Behave Tests
+   - `python3 manage.py behave --keep-db --tags @tag`
+   - `keep-db` uses existing test db instead of your local existing db to run tests.
+Remove the tag if need to rebuild test db
+   - `tags` lets you run specific tests with whichever tests have the `@` that follows

 ## Getting Started